 12. How Can A Self-Employed Get A Personal Loan?

 You can benefit from a personal loan to bring your business to the next level if you are self-employed.
-However, you must provide various documentation to lenders proof you are capable of repaying a loan.
+However, you must provide various documentation to lenders to prove you can repay a loan.
 Loan lenders also generally ask for tax returns instead of payslips to verify the income.

-It makes them a suitable option for self-employed workers, seasonal workers, and new business owners who have irregular incomes.
-However, before applying for this loan, you should know that it comes with higher fees, higher interest rates, and lower borrowing amounts due to the risk you present to the lender.
+It makes them suitable for self-employed workers, seasonal workers, and new business owners with irregular incomes.
+However, before applying for this loan, you must know that it comes with higher fees, interest rates, and lower borrowing amounts due to the risk you present to the lender.
 Due to this, they are comparatively more expensive than other personal loans.

 Also, loan approval is not guaranteed.
 The decision of the loan approval and its terms will depend on how risky the lender perceives you to grant you a loan.
 The more documents and assurance you provide them to show your capabilities of repaying the loan, the lower risk you present to the lender.

-If you don’t have the documents, you can still reduce your risk and improve your chances of loan approval by providing movable or immovable assets as collateral for the security.
+If you still need the documents, you can reduce your risk and improve your chances by providing movable or immovable assets as collateral for the security.
 Alternatively, you can give a personal guarantee in a written declaration.
 These options can get you a cheaper or lower interest rate loan.

 Here is what you need to qualify for this type of loan: